 The problems with doing that are manifold, obvious to many, and ultimately unsustainable.
 Eventually, I had to confront the fact that conflict was, in fact, inevitable.
 And the fact that conflict is not inherently a bad thing.
 Not all conflict.
 I am still learning every day how to manage it better.
 I’m learning new skills and new ways to improve my communication and ultimately, it makes me a much happier person with much healthier relationships.

-We all have been told to “pick our battles” – especially if we have children!
-Most of us can’t live in a state of constant conflict, so we have to decide what warrants our energy, what we will go to bat for, what we will give in on.
+We all have been told to “pick our battles” - especially if we have children!
+Most of us can’t live in a state of constant conflict, so we have to decide what warrants our energy, what we will go to bat for, and what we will give in on.
 That’s not always easy, of course, and very often we get it wrong.
 And most of the time, the stakes aren’t so high that we can’t change our course as we go along.

 A lot of times, we find ourselves in deep with a high conflict person when we ourselves are conflict avoidant.
-We just pull away, hide, nod our assent and hope that things just…go away.
+We just pull away, hide, nod our assent, and hope that things just…go away.
 They rarely do, and the deeper we get, the harder it is to pull away and protect ourselves.
 In worst-case scenarios, we actually develop what some call a “trauma bond” and our identities become fused with the conflict cycles we become a part of.